Paul Waugh

-Paul Waugh (born 1966 or 1967) is a British politician and journalist who has been the Member of Parliament (MP) for Rochdale since 2024.
+Paul Waugh (born 1966 or 1967) is a British politician and journalist who has served as Parliamentary Under-Secretary of State for Early Education since 2026.
+He has been the Member of Parliament (MP) for Rochdale since 2024.
 Running under the Labour Co-op banner, he unseated George Galloway, the sole MP from the Workers Party of Britain, who had held the seat since a by-election five months earlier, on 29 February.

 Early life and education

 Waugh was born in Wardle, Lancashire and raised on a council estate in Spotland, Rochdale.
-Educated at Oulder Hill Community School, he later studied philosophy and physiology at the University of Oxford and journalism at the University of Cardiff.
+Educated at Meanwood Primary School, Redbrook Middle School and Oulder Hill Community School, he later studied philosophy and physiology at the University of Oxford and journalism at the University of Cardiff.

 Journalism career

 Waugh has been political editor of HuffPost UK, editor of PoliticsHome and deputy political editor of The Independent, as well as the London Evening Standard.
 He also worked for the i newspaper and presented the Week in Westminster for the BBC.